-Westpac New Zealand replaces 30% of its fleet with electric cars
+Westpac commits to converting 100% of its fleet to electric cars

-We first added three electric vehicles (EVs) in late 2016 before committing to convert 30% of our fleet by 2019.
-The cars will be sent to Westpac branches and offices ranging from Albany to Invercargill from May 2018.
+We first added three electric vehicles (EVs) in late 2016 before committing and achieving our goal to convert 30% of our fleet by 2019.

-The corporate sector has committed to using more than 1,450 electric vehicles by the end of 2019.
 These will eventually make their way into the used car market at a much lower purchase price than a new EV, making EVs more accessible for every day Kiwis to purchase.

 Accompanying the introduction of the cars to the fleet is the largest corporate charger installation in New Zealand.